sesam-io/ais-integration/README.rst

    }

 Sweet.
 Now I had all I wanted to put into Elasticsearch.
-At this point I had spent most of one afternoon to get to this point, perhaps 3 or 4 hours.
+At this point I had spent most of one afternoon to get to this point, perhaps 3 or 4 hours in total.
 Not too shabby!

 Searching the processed AIS data with Elasticsearch
 ===================================================

-The next morning I set up Elasticsearch by pulling its official Docker image:
+The next morning I qauickly set up Elasticsearch by pulling its official Docker image:

 ::

   docker pull elasticsearch
   docker run --name elasticsearch -p 9200:9200 -p 9300:9300 -d elasticsearch

-To be able to talk to it from Sesam, I also needed the IP address:
+To be able to talk to it from Sesam, I also needed its IP address:

 ::